Bachelor of Music Degree Programs

 City School District, performance and presentation opportunities in local schools, and nationally recognized programs offered through Eastman Community Music School.
 In recent years, the department has boasted a 100% placement rate of its graduates seeking employment in music.
 More than two-thirds of undergraduate music education majors complete a double major in Applied Music or Jazz Studies & Contemporary Media.

 Within the BM, students may elect to pursue more than one major.
-For example, applied major or jazz studies majors may be combined with a major in music education.
-Students may apply to both majors as freshmen or transfer students, or by petitioning to add or change a major during enrollment.
+For example, a major in applied music or jazz studies may be combined with a major in music education.
+Students may apply to both majors as first-years or transfer students, or by petitioning to add or change a major during enrollment.
 Approval to add a second major for an enrolled student is given by the dean of academic affairs on the recommendation of the chairs of the major departments.
-Note that students do not have to be enrolled in two majors in order to take courses or secondary lessons outside of their major.
+It is important to note that students may take courses or secondary lessons outside of their major without being enrolled in two majors.
 Applicants who wish to audition in two separate applied areas will ultimately be admitted to only one performance area.
+This is also true of applicants wishing to audition for both jazz and classical performance.
+Jazz bass applicants have the option of pursuing a ‘hybrid’ curriculum that allows for 3 semesters of classical study and orchestra participation and 5 semesters of jazz study and jazz ensemble participation.